thermalogic/SEES/README.md

 # Foundamentals and Practice of Software Engineering with Python

-* Instructor: Cheng Maohua
 *  If you have concerns about the course, please raise them in the Github or email to me.
 I value all suggestions.

   * [![Gitter](https://badges.gitter.im/Py03013052/home.svg)](https://gitter.im/Py03013052/home?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)